 • Order 676-J: Incorporation of NAESB WEQ Standards v.
-003.3 into FERC Regs (RM05-5-029, -030) On May 20, 2021, the FERC issued Order 676-J, 142 which revises FERC regulations to incorporate by reference the latest version (Version 003.3) of the Standards for Business Practices and Communication Protocols for Public Utilities adopted by the Wholesale Electric Quadrant ("WEQ") of the North American Energy Standards Board ("NAESB").
-The WEQ Version 003.3 Standards include, in their entirety, the WEQ-023 Modeling Business Practice Standards contained in the WEQ Version 003.1 Standards, which address the technical issues affecting Available Transfer Capability ("ATC") and Available Flowgate Capability ("AFC") calculation for wholesale electric transmission services, with the addition of certain revisions and corrections.
+003.3 into FERC Regs (RM05-5-029, -030)

+On May 20, 2021, the FERC issued Order 676-J, 150 which revises FERC regulations to incorporate by reference the latest version (Version 003.3) of the Standards for Business Practices and Communication Protocols for Public Utilities adopted by NAESB's Wholesale Electric Quadrant.
+The WEQ Version 003.3 Standards include, in their entirety, the WEQ-023 Modeling Business Practice Standards contained in the WEQ Version 003.1 Standards, which address the technical issues affecting Available Transfer Capability ("AFC") and Available Flowgate Capability ("AFC") calculation for wholesale electric transmission services, with the addition of certain revisions and corrections.
 The FERC also revised its regulations to provide that transmission providers must avoid unduly discriminatory and preferential treatment in the calculation of ATC.
 Order 676-J became effective August 2, 2021.
-143 Public utilities must make a compliance filing to comply with the requirements of this final rule through eTariff 12
+151 Public utilities must make a compliance filing to comply with the requirements of this final rule through eTariff 12 months after implementation of the WEQ Version 003.2 Standards.
+Compliance filings for cybersecurity and Parallel Flow Visualization standards were due March 2, 2022.